durratino/universe/README.md

-# universe
+# A Personal Universe
-our online course on world building and all things around it
+Our online course on world building and all things around it.